MrImmortal09/CSITTeam004/Assignment2/Design.md

 ---

 ## 2. System Overview
-The Instagram clone offers an interactive platform for users to connect, share, and explore.
+The Pixello offers an interactive platform for users to connect, share, and explore.
 Core features include a multimedia feed, stories, and a direct messaging system.
 The design ensures a smooth user experience, prioritizing performance and scalability.

 ---